matsengrp/phylostability/scripts/larch_comparison/README.md

 ## Overview
 This folder contains the scripts necessary to generate MP DAGs to compare to the result of the stability workflow.
 It is not built into a pipeline like snakemake, but is organized into a series of scripts, each of which requires its own conda environment in order to be run.
+The yml to generate each conda env is described in the corresponding script's header.

 ### Setting up parsimony DAGs to compare to ML output
 In order to generate MP DAGs, let `MAIN_DIR` be the path to a completed run of the stability analysis.
-This will be something of the form  `/path/to/main/data/directory/selected_data/`.
+This directory will be something of the form  `/path/to/main/data/directory/selected_data/`.

 Then run the following commands:
 ```